 The third-party cookie’s probable demise is already generating a stir: Around 80% of marketers rely on third-party cookies, and the news has left them feeling dissatisfied, upset, overwhelmed, helpless, and even perplexed.
 The demise of third-party cookies will have the most significant influence on the following components of advertising:

-- About 80% of advertisers rely on third-party cookies to reach their target audience.
-Those marketers will have to find a new means to contact their consumers and prospects online if they don’t have them.
+- About 80% of advertisers use third-party cookies to reach their target audience.
+Those marketers will have to find new means to contact their consumers and prospects online if they don’t have them.

 - Personalization: Behavioral and browsing data will be limited, making it difficult for marketers to personalize adverts using third-party cookies.

-- Campaign management: For advertisers that rely on third-party cookies, basic functionality such as A/B testing and frequency capping will be challenging to implement.
+- Campaign management: For advertisers relying on third-party cookies, basic functionality such as A/B testing and frequency capping will be challenging.

 - Analytics and attribution based on third-party cookies will be significantly less effective.